literal-io/literal/packages/web/src/static/markdown/writing/prologue.md

 I think the vast majority of information consumption happens on mobile devices, reading included.
 Deep-reading often times takes place on the web (e.g. articles and blogs) but also within external applications like PDF readers and Kindle devices.

-Literal is currently mobile-only, and will remain mobile-first.
-Literal will have a desktop web interface, but the user experience will be primarily geared to support organization and management tasks.
+Literal is currently mobile-only, and will remain mobile-first in the future.
+Literal will have a desktop web interface, but the user experience on desktop will be optimized for organization and management tasks.

 Literal supports the parsing of highlights from screenshots and will extract the highlighted text.
 This enables the import of annotations created in most applications - web browsers, PDF readers, Kindle, and more.
 In the near term, I intend to add support for platform specific integrations like browser extensions.